the more you know

 Yosemite

 Yosemite National Park is one of the “stars of the show” elopement locations in the United States.
-If you have at all googled eloping you have probably seen a photo of Taft point.
-Yosemite is lovely for its beautiful granite walls, wildlife in the park, waterfalls and hiking vistas.
-Do not be fooled by instagram photos you see, this park is busy!
+If you have at all googled eloping you have probably seen a photo of the iconic Taft Point.
+Yosemite is lovely for its beautiful granite walls, wildlife in the park, waterfalls, and hiking vistas.
+Do not be fooled by the Instagram photos you see, this park is busy!
 We recommend eloping here on the edge of season and during off season.

 Yosemite does require a permit for getting married within the park.
 There are restrictions on locations and times, so be sure to reach out to their permit office once you know you’d like to elope here!